-The finish area should be plainly visible to competitors approaching the finish.
-It must be wide with a gently sloped smooth run-out.

-- In setting the course with gates particular attention should be paid to directing competitors across the finish on a natural line adapted to the terrain. - The finish area is to be fenced in.
-Any unauthorised entry is not allowed. - Finish installations and closures should be set up or secured through suitable protection measures. - The organiser must define by a clearly visible red line an "inner finish area" and ensure that the competitors are able easily to reach this area on skis. - For competitors who have finished their runs, a special area separated from the actual finish, is to be provided.
+- The finish area should be plainly visible to competitors approaching the finish.
+It must be wide with a gently sloped smooth run-out. - In setting the course with gates particular attention should be paid to directing competitors across the finish on a natural line adapted to the terrain. - The finish area is to be fenced in.
+Any unauthorised entry is not allowed. - Finish installations and closures should be set up or secured through suitable protection measures. - For competitors who have finished their runs, a special area separated from the actual finish, is to be provided.
 In this area or corridor, it should be possible to make contact with the press (print, radio, TV and film) located in the media corridors. - The competitor must leave the finish area through the official exit with all the competition equipment used in the race.